THE SHORT VERDICT:

 I really liked the fact that Dong Hoon is not only serious about his job and very good at it, but he also coaches his team on the regular, like we see in episode 9.
 The way he guides them through the analysis of the building by asking pertinent questions to direct their thinking, is a sign of a good coach who’s interested in imparting knowledge and wisdom.

 In episode 12, I love that Dong Hoon goes back to work after his duties are over at the hotel cram session.
 It’s late, and he’s tired, but he won’t let his team work through the night without him.
 It’s no wonder they are so loyal to him.
-(He should’ve showed up with food though.
+(He should’ve shown up with food though.
 That would’ve taken it to the next level, I say.)

 I absolutely loved the scene of the entire team running for the last train together, afterwards.
 Aw.
 This is the stuff that builds bonds, and I love that he’s right there at the forefront, creating those memories and those bonds, with his team.